MacBook Pro (Apple silicon): 13-inch with Touch Bar (2020–2022)

 On November 10, 2020, Apple introduced a 13 in MacBook Pro with two Thunderbolt ports based on the Apple M1 system on a chip, launched alongside an updated MacBook Air and Mac Mini as the first Macs with Apple's new line of custom ARM-based Apple silicon chips.
-The M1 13 in MacBook Pro is externally identical to the previous Intel model, with two ports and an aluminium case.
+The M1 13-inch MacBook Pro is externally identical to the previous Intel model, with two ports and an aluminum case.
 It adds support for Wi-Fi 6, USB4, and 6K output to run the Pro Display XDR.
 The number of supported external displays was reduced to one, while the previous Intel-based models supported two 4K displays.
 The FaceTime camera remains 720p, but Apple advertises an improved image signal processor (ISP) that came with the M1 for higher quality video.

-On June 6, 2022, at WWDC 2022, Apple introduced the 13 in MacBook Pro with two Thunderbolt ports based on the Apple M2 chip.
+On June 6, 2022, at WWDC 2022, Apple introduced the 13-inch MacBook Pro with two Thunderbolt ports based on the Apple M2 chip.
 This launched alongside an updated MacBook Air, with a new design, and also with the M2 chip.
 The specifications of the M2 MacBook Pro are almost the same, but it supports up to 24 GB of unified memory.
-The 13 in Touch Bar MacBook Pro was discontinued on October 30, 2023, in favor of an entry-level 14 in model with the base M3 chip and two Thunderbolt ports.
+The 13-inch Touch Bar MacBook Pro was discontinued on October 30, 2023, in favor of an entry-level 14-inch model with the base M3 chip and two Thunderbolt ports.